 Boart Longyear engineers decided to use a drill rig setup designed for water wells that could accommodate Northern Star’s large casing requirements.
 This example of thinking outside the box allowed the project to be completed in one pass as opposed to the usual two or three passes expected of a typical rotary setup.

 The engineers added additional mobility to the drill rig with the move to a semi-autonomous system, having previously been very slow to move.

 A third project saw Boart Longyear combine a surface coring drill rig and rod loader (LF160 and FL262 Freedom Loader) into a single entity.

-This solution implemented the same DCi control system that had seen success at Olympic Dam, and allows for simultaneous control of both the LF160 drill rig and FL262 rod handler.
+This solution implemented the same DCi control system that had seen success at the South Australian operations, and allows for simultaneous control of both the LF160 drill rig and FL262 rod handler.
 The FL262 is also compatible with Boart Longyear’s newer LF350e surface coring rig, currently the company’s deepest capacity coring drill, with the ability to dig to a depth of 3360 metres.

 All of these ambitious projects were made possible — or at least, far more manageable — through the solid communication and integration of several international teams.